iTwin/appui/docs/changehistory/NextVersion.md

 - `controlWidgetVisibility` preview feature.
 When enabled, additional UI elements are rendered to allow the end user of the layout to control widget visibility. [#856](https://github.com/iTwin/appui/pull/856)

+  Currently applications might use `WidgetState` to control widget visibility programmatically and expect the widgets to stay hidden until a certain condition is met.
+Since this preview feature adds UI elements to control widget visibility, it might conflict with the application's logic.
+To avoid this, the application should use `UiItemsManager.register()` and `UiItemsManager.unregister()` to strictly manage what widgets are available to the end-user.

+  Additionally an array of widget ids can be specified to only expose visibility controls for specific widgets.
+This allows applications to experiment with other use-cases, like keeping at least one widget visible at all times.

 ### Changes

 - The dropdown menu of `widgetActionDropdown` preview feature will now close once one of the menu items is activated. [#856](https://github.com/iTwin/appui/pull/856)